Updated for 2025

 LA Chinatown Central Plaza

 When was the last time you played tourist in your own city?
 What about spending some time exploring Chinatown, “a neighborhood steeped in culture and history.”
+Be sure to bring your appetite!
+After all, eating Chinese food is a long-standing tradition for many families on Christmas Day.
 Check the website for information, including a map and directory of stores and restaurants.
-Be sure to bring your appetite!
-Eating Chinese food is a long-standing tradition for many families on Christmas Day.
-You could also try a restaurant in the San Gabriel valley.
+(Plus – you could also try a restaurant in the San Gabriel valley.)

 Related: Get Christmas Dinner To Go in Los Angeles